ojoago1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-splay the first 10 lines of /etc/passwd
+script that displays the third line of the file iacta